Like family, your dog or cat will likely mean the world to you. They’re more than a pet – they’re a friend and a companion that you want to keep safe.

 - What does Lifetime cover mean?

 Lifetime insurance for pets means that your pet is able to get the help they need if they suffer from a new illness or injury, with support in paying vet bills up to the cover limit of your policy.
-Unlike a Time Limited or accident only policy, this policy will cover your pet for the entirety of its life, provided your premiums are kept up to date, you renew your policy and the insurer offers renewal.
+Unlike a Time Limited policy, this policy will cover your pet for the entirety of its life, provided your premiums are kept up to date, you renew your policy and the insurer offers renewal.

 - What levels of Lifetime Pet Insurance are available?